A26 dualling - Glarryford to A44 Drones Road

 Official web site for the scheme (Roads Service)

-Leaflet, including design of the new road - PDF format
+Design of the new road - PDF format

 A26 Ballymena to Glarryford on this site

 The route of the scheme, announced in August 2008, is essentially an online upgrade of the existing road, drifting offline only to bypass the Frosses Trees and to cross a river near Clogh Mills.
-The road will have three "compact" grade separated junctions (ie flyovers) which are, from south to north at:
+The road has three "compact" grade separated junctions (ie flyovers) which are, from south to north at:

 • B64 Springmount Road/Station Road (near Glarryford)